ActivityPub

 The following activities are supported on the object types shown in the table.
 In summary:

-• Following is supported for users, individual models, and collections;
+• Following is supported for users, creators, individual models, and collections;

 • Standard microblog-interaction-type activities (create, like, boost) are supported for models and comments;